nodox/fullstack-bootcamp/chapter1.md

 $ cal 1993
 ```

 This commands lets us see what the calendar looks like for the year 1993.
 Instantly we can find the day we were born.
-Even if you don't learn how to code professionally learning even how to use the terminal for very simple things can make you extremely productive in your daily life. **Note: add more content about terminal commands, other fun exercises.**
+Even if you don't learn how to code professionally learning even how to use the terminal for very simple things can make you extremely productive in your daily life. **Note: add more content about terminal commands, other fun exercises.** Install terminal or a command line equivalent onto your computer.
+This especially applies to Windows users, I recommend you use Gitbash or the linus subsystem if you are running windows 10.

 ### Setting up our development environment
 To start coding we are going to need a development environment.
 The purpose of a development environment is to develop code.
 There are other environments that are used to test applications or see how they will behave once they are deployed live, these are commonly called test and production.